partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Voice: Momo-chan...
 Momo-chan...

-Momo: *Waking up* Mama?
+Momo: ...Mama?
 What time is it?

 Barley: *lick*